-CSE 40171 is a senior-level Computer Science and Engineering course at the University of Notre Dame that introduces students to the fundamentals of artificial intelligence.
+CSE 40171 is an upper-level Computer Science and Engineering course at the University of Notre Dame that introduces students to the field of artificial intelligence.
 Once a topic of merely historical interest, artificial intelligence has re-emerged as one of the most vibrant subfields of computer science.
 Applications ranging from video games to autonomous vehicles now rely on breakthroughs related to data-driven learning algorithms and massively parallel hardware.
 And in light of these successes, one might think that the replication of general intelligence in a computer is just around the corner.
 However, the reality of the situation is quite the opposite: a comprehensive understanding of how the brain works has yet to emerge.
 While this divide is a significant stumbling block to progress, it also presents an intriguing opportunity to reverse engineer aspects of intelligence to forward engineer artificial solutions to real problems.
 A grasp of the limits and the potentials of various approaches to do this is essential.
-In this vein, this course will be a tour of the classic ideas (both good and bad) and state-of-the-art methods in AI, both within the context of our current understanding of how the brain processes information.
-An emphasis is placed on application domains where AI has achieved the most success: Games, Computer Vision and Natural Language Processing.
+In this vein, this course will be a tour of the classic ideas and state-of-the-art methods in AI, both within the context of our current understanding of how the brain processes information.
+Throughout the semester, we will develop a framework for artificial intelligence around artificial neural networks that incorporates a model search framework, assessments of anatomical and functional fidelity with the brain, and a Bayesian cognitive read-out layer.
+An emphasis is placed on application domains where AI has achieved the most success: Games, Robotics, Computer Vision and Natural Language Processing.

 Upon successful completion of this course, students will be able to:

 Understand the philosophical underpinnings of the field and motivations for pursuing the replication of certain competencies of the brain.